 To diagnose whiplash, your doctor will thoroughly examine you and may order X-rays and other imaging tests.
 Your doctor likely will ask you to perform some tasks such as touching and moving your arms, neck and head to gauge your range of motion, your reflexes and strength, and the extent of pain you’re experiencing.

-Although we just gave you a list of common signs and symptoms, we discourage you from attempting to diagnose yourself.
+Although we just gave you a list of common signs and symptoms of whiplash after a car accident, we discourage you from attempting to diagnose yourself.
 If you are like most people, you have been scouring the Internet to determine what you should do next.
 Once you diagnose yourself, you may attempt to treat yourself as well, without ever speaking to a medical professional.

 Most people who have suffered a whiplash injury in a vehicle accident recover within several months, but some individuals experience ongoing complications, including neck pain.